Tutorial

 Since I now have the @selected_option that changes as soon as a new option is picked, I can populate the template with that.

-<!-- lib/tutorial_web/live/custom_select_component.html.leex -->
+<!-- lib/my_app_web/live/custom_select_component.html.heex -->

 <span class="flex items-center">

-<img src="<%= @selected_option.image %>" class="flex-shrink-0 w-6 h-6 rounded-full">
+<img src={@selected_option.image} class="flex-shrink-0 w-6 h-6 rounded-full">

-<span class="block ml-3 truncate"><%= @selected_option.name %></span>
+<span class="block ml-3 truncate">{@selected_option.name}</span>

 </span>

 With that in place, I should now have everything in place for interacting with the LiveView form and have it wrapped in a reusable LiveComponent.
-In the demo, the original select field is still there and you can see that its updated when I interact with the custom select.
+In the demo, the original select field is still there and you can see that it’s updated when I interact with the custom select.
 In a real world scenario I would remove it.

 Related Tutorials